ChunMinChang/AudioBehaviorCheck/README.md

 - Able to let DeviceChangeCallback to notify users what exact change is
 - Need to find a way to fire device-changed events without manually unplugging/plugging devices.
 (Is it possible?)
+- Test some APIs that might use mutex inside AudioUnit and see if they will lead to a deadlock.

 ## Tests